prajjwal-io/R-shiny-app/README.md

 - User permission levels and team management

 ## Developer Information
-This application was developed with R Shiny and follows modern practices for interactive web application development within the R ecosystem.
+This application was developed with R Shiny and follows modern practices for interactive web application development within the R ecosystem (developed by prajjwal-io).
-Developed by prajjwal-io
 ---

 © 2025 Prajjwal Central.
 All rights reserved.